 Briefly, she wondered what he’d say, what the people she used to know said about her now.

 “Oh, yeah that’s Kaitlyn, ran away from home at seventeen and fell off the face of the Earth,” or maybe “she’s the high school dropout and a huge disappointment to her parents,”

 “she had so much potential, it’s a shame.”

 “I think after that car accident she was never the same,”

 Kaitlyn shook the thoughts from her head as more costumers arrived.

 Maybe it was finally time to get her good karma and Alistair wouldn’t say anything to anyone

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Presley MearaWrite a Review